-Daniel Teles is a research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute, where he specializes in applied microeconomic policy analysis.
+Daniel Teles is a senior research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute, where he specializes in applied microeconomic policy analysis.
 His research examines the effects of public policy on local communities.

 Previously, Teles worked on Louisiana’s Hazard Mitigation Grant Program and for the New Orleans Area Habitat for Humanity.